dvtirol/pynetinstall/README.md

 ## Providing a custom plugin

-By writing a small python module, the served firmware and configuration file can be varied at runtime, based on the device connected.
+By writing a small python module the served firmware and configuration file can be varied at runtime, based on the device connected.

 To load a custom plugin, the `plugin` parameter should be defined in